unoplatform/uno.extensions/doc/Overview/Http/HttpOverview.md

 ## Refit

-Refit endpoints can be configured as services.
+Refit endpoints can be configured as services in a similar way.

 ```csharp
 private IHost Host { get; }